arpitjainds/Florence-Chatbot/README.md

 The chat interface is on the left, and the JSON that the JavaScript code receives from the Conversation service is on the right.
 Your questions and commands are interpreted using a small set of sample data trained with the following intents:

-    turn_on
-    turn_off
-    turn_up
-    turn_down
-    traffic_update
-    locate_amenity
-    weather
-    phone
-    capabilities
+    buy flowers for some occasion
+    buy flowers for someone
+    suggest flowers
+    buy flowers
     greetings
     goodbyes

-Type a request, such as `music on` or `I want to turn on the windshield wipers`.
+Type a request, such as `buy flowers` or `I want buy some flowers for anniversary`.
 The system understands your intent and responds.
 You can see the details of how your input was understood by examining the JSON data in the `Watson understands` section on the right side.

-For example, if you type `Turn on some music`, the JSON data shows that the system understood the `turn_on` intent with a high level of confidence, along with the `appliance` entity with a value of `music`.

 For more information about intents, see the [Conversation service documentation][doc_intents].